metalsoft-io/metalcloud-sdk-go/docs/NetworkDeviceInterfacesPaginatedList.md

 ### NewNetworkDeviceInterfacesPaginatedList

-`func NewNetworkDeviceInterfacesPaginatedList(data []NetworkDeviceInterfaceDto, meta PaginatedResponseMeta, ) *NetworkDeviceInterfacesPaginatedList`
+`func NewNetworkDeviceInterfacesPaginatedList(data []NetworkDeviceInterface, meta PaginatedResponseMeta, ) *NetworkDeviceInterfacesPaginatedList`

 NewNetworkDeviceInterfacesPaginatedList instantiates a new NetworkDeviceInterfacesPaginatedList object This constructor will assign default values to properties that have it defined,